If an adaptation of a series is popular, it will leave its stamp on subsequent adaptations

 - Since the release of the video game adaptation of The Darkness, the comic adapted a couple traits from the game, notably the titular Darkness' ability to take control of its host whenever it wants.

 - A minor one from Archie Comics.
-In the early Sabrina comics, Aunt Hilda & Zelda were an old crone & a chubby green-haired woman, respectively.
+In Sabrina the Teenage Witch, Aunt Hilda & Zelda were an old crone & a chubby green-haired woman, respectively.
 Around the time of the TV show, they were changed into attractive middle-aged women.

-- The live-action G.I.
-Joe film recast Ripcord (formerly a redheaded white guy) as black.
+- G.I.
+Joe: The Rise of Cobra recast Ripcord (formerly a redheaded white guy) as black.
 Since then, Ripcord has been introduced in two new continuities - the IDW comicbooks and the G.I.
 Joe: Renegades cartoon - and in both of them he's a young black man.

 - One of the main plot elements of the many adaptations of The Strange Case of Dr. Jekyll and Mr. Hyde—namely the two female characters, Jekyll's innocent fiancee and Hyde's slutty barmaid girlfriend—is not present in the original novel at all.
 This plot thread was created for the wildly successful 19th century stage adaptation of the novel, and has since become part of almost all subsequent adaptations.